When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 250w rear hub motor

-In line with their other low-priced electric bikes, Decathlon have fitted a torque-sensing pedal assist to the Elops LD500e.
-This measures pedalling force to give smooth and responsive assist.
+In line with their other low-priced electric bikes, Decathlon has fitted a torque-sensing pedal assist to the Elops LD500e.
+This measures pedalling force to give smooth and responsive assistance.
 Plus, it will provide optimal efficiency for the best battery range.

 504Wh Integrated battery

 The 36v 14Ah battery uses Samsung cells.
 Up until now, most lower-priced Decathlon e-bikes have had external batteries.
 This is the first hybrid in their range that has a neatly integrated and removable battery.
 The claimed range of up to 115km (71 miles) in the lowest assist level will vary depending on rider weight, terrain and wind direction.
 A realistic average range for this kind of battery would be in the region of 40 miles.

 Step-through frame design